EgeMert06/privacy-policy/README.md

-# privacy-policy
+# Privacy Policy
-This is the Privacy Policy page for my Discord bot.
+This is the Privacy Policy for my Discord bot.
+We do not collect, store, or share any personal user data.